John Frum: History

 In 1941, followers of John Frum rid themselves of their money in a frenzy of spending, left the missionary churches, schools, villages and plantations, and moved inland to participate in traditional feasts, dances and rituals.
 Most followers had come from the Presbyterian church.
 European colonial authorities sought to suppress the movement, at one point arresting a Tannese man calling himself John Frum, humiliating him publicly, imprisoning and ultimately exiling him along with other leaders of the cult to another island in the archipelago.

 Despite this effort, the movement gained popularity in the early 1940s after 50,000 American troops were stationed in Vanuatu during World War II, bringing with them an enormous amount of supplies (or "cargo").
 During the war, approximately 10,000 Ni-Vanuatu men served in the Vanuatu Labor Corps, a labor battalion of the United States Armed Forces.
 They provided logistical support to the Allied war effort during the Guadalcanal campaign.
 The mass participation of Ni-Vanuatu men in the Labor Corps had a significant effect on the John Frum movement, giving it the characteristics of a cargo cult.

 After the war and the departure of the Americans, followers of John Frum built symbolic landing strips to encourage American airplanes to land and bring them "cargo".
-Versions of the cult emphasizing the American connection interpret "John Frum" as a corruption of "John from (America)" (although it could mean "John from" anywhere not of Vanuatan origin).
+Versions of the cult emphasizing the American connection interpret "John Frum" as a corruption of "John from (America)" (although it could mean "John from" anywhere outside Vanuatu).

+In 1957, leaders of the John Frum movement created the "Tanna Army", a non-violent faux army that organized military-style parades with men wearing imitation American caps, long trousers, singlets across their chests with the letters "T-A USA" (Tanna Army USA), and carried imitation bamboo guns with carved bayonets.
+The group proceeded to march around the island but were stopped before marching through the Presbyterian Mission.
+The Government decided to address the situation; which resulted in part of the Tanna Army barricading themselves inside their headquarters with real guns, not fake ones.
+Eventually the leaders of the Tanna Army were arrested, tried, and jailed in Vila.

-In 1957, a leader of the John Frum movement, Nakomaha, created the "Tanna Army", a non-violent ritualistic society that organised military-style parades of men with faces painted in ritual colours and wearing white T-shirts with the letters "T-A USA" (Tanna Army USA).
-This parade takes place every year on February 15, the date on which followers believe John Frum will return, and which is observed as "John Frum Day" in Vanuatu.
+A Tanna Army parade takes place every year on February 15, the date on which followers believe John Frum will return, and which is observed as "John Frum Day" in Vanuatu.

+In 1959, when David Attenborough asked one of the followers why he was still waiting for the cargo after it had been 19 years since it was promised and had not arrived, the man said "If you can wait two thousand years for Jesus Christ to come 'an 'e no come, then I can wait more than nineteen years for John."